 Happy (almost) 4th of July!
-It’s the great holiday where we totally and unabashedly celebrate the country that so many of us refer to simply as… ‘Merica.
+It’s that wonderful holiday where we totally and unabashedly celebrate the country that so many of us refer to simply as… ’Merica.

-I thought about making something all corny and red, white & blue, but there are so few foods that are naturally blue that I just gave up.
-The whole strawberry, blueberry and whipped cream cake has been done so many times, it really wasn’t worth the effort (and extra calories).
+I thought about making something all corny and red, white, and blue, but there are so few foods that are naturally blue that I just gave up.
+The ever-present strawberry, blueberry, and whipped cream cake has been done so many times, I decided it really wasn’t worth the effort (or the extra calories).

-So I simply went with the genre of food that celebrates the heritage of the western part of the United States, because we all know that California was annexed from and shares a lot of history with our neighbor, Mexico.
-And interestingly, they seem to have chosen a much more food-appropriate color scheme, red white and green, as did California (on the flag, at least).
+So, I simply went with the genre of food that I think best celebrates the heritage of the western part of the United States, because we all know that California was annexed from and shares a lot of history with our neighbor, Mexico.

 The crust is my favorite pie dough recipe, which means it’s super flaky and full of buttery flavor that just melts in your mouth.
 If you’re short on time, these could easily be made with some pre-prepared phyllo dough and would probably be almost as tasty.